mcmadhatter/driver-lg-tv/README.md

 ### Installing

 * Create a new folder on your ninjasphere /data/sphere/user-autostart/drivers/driver-lg-tv
-* Add the driver-lg-tv and the package.json .
+* Add the driver-lg-tv and the package.json from github to this folder .
 * Make sure your TV is tuned on
 * Reboot the the spehere and got to http://ninjasphere.local
 * Click on the LG TVs button, then click New TV